-Although there are many types of knitted fabrics available in the market, for different uses, there are some general properties of knitted fabrics:
+Although there are many types of knitted fabrics available on the market for different uses, there are some general properties of knitted fabrics:

-- They are easy to care as they may require little to no ironing
+- They are easy to care for as they may require little to no ironing.

-- They have poor crease retention which means that pleats of any form are likely to loose shape
+- They have poor crease retention, which means that pleats of any form are likely to lose shape.